Elizzy01/Continuous-Delivery-Pipeline-in-AWS/README.md

 # Continuous-Delivery-Pipeline-in-AWS
-I am about to walk you through how to develop a pipeline to aid smooth logging of changes to this application, which will require manual approval for the changes.
+I am about to walk you through how I developed a pipeline to aid smooth logging of changes to an application, which will require manual approval for the changes.
 We will create the pipeline using AWS CodePipeline, a service that builds, tests, and deploys your code every time there is a code change.

 The following diagram visually represents the services used in this project and how they are connected.
 This application uses GitHub, AWS Elastic Beanstalk, AWS CodeBuild, and AWS CodePipeline.